vedantdalvi7/LeCroy-Oscilloscope-Automation/README.md

 plot_measured_Waveform.py helps in validating the saved waveforms.

 ------------------------------------------------------------------------------------------------------------------------------------------
-OSCILLOSCOPE SETUP INSTRUCTIONS:
+**OSCILLOSCOPE SETUP INSTRUCTIONS:**

 i.
-Make sure FIrewall is Disabled on BOTH the OSC and PC
+Make sure Firewall is Disabled on BOTH the OSC and PC

 ii.
 REMEMBER to set the correct IP of OSC and select the LXI(VXI1) protocol from "Utilities-> Utilities Setup-> Remote-> Control From" in DSO application on OSC.
 Make sure OSC and PC have the same subnet